wbrink/burger/README.md

-# eat-da-burger
+# burger

-This is a burger logger that uses MySQL, Node, Express and Handlebars.
+This is a burger logger that uses MySQL, Node, Express handlebars.
 It uses the Model-View-Controller pattern to separate the different logic into different files.

 ## Built With